Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/README.md

 <chart-controller title-text="My First GIVE Browser"
   group-id-list='["genes", "singleCell", "customTracks"]'></chart-controller>
 ```
-Or you can use `Document.createElement()` to create the element in your JavaScript code:
+Or to use `Document.createElement()` to create the element in your JavaScript code:
 ```JavaScript
 var myChart = document.createElement('chart-controller')
 myChart.titleText = "My First GIVE Browser"
 myChart.groupIdList = ["genes", "singleCell", "customTracks"]
 ```
-Or use the built-in JavaScript constructors:
+Or to use the built-in JavaScript constructors:
 ```JavaScript
 var myChart = new GIVE.ChartController({
   titleText: "My First GIVE Browser",